touhouEUROBEAT/cse15l-lab-reports/lab-report-1-week-2.md

 # Making Remote Running Even More Pleasant

 In this step, challenge yourself to make most pleasant process you can for making a local edit to WhereAmI.java, then copying it to the remote server and running it, using what you have learned so far.

+*Try to get the total time for a run after editing and saving to under 10 total keystrokes/mouse clicks, including all typing.*

 A few tips: